pa741/Nihiloor/README.md

 - Many more to come!

 ### Requirements
-Python 3.10.2 (If you get a higher version you need to replace the Pyaudio file in VoiceClient.rar for its [corresponding version](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio))
+- Python 3.10.2 (If you get a higher version you need to replace the Pyaudio file in VoiceClient.rar for its [corresponding version](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio))
+- FFMPEG is needed to play audio on discord.

 ### Voice QuickStart
 You need to add your servers public ip to the VoiceServer.py URI (Replace localhost).